MicrosoftDocs/entra-docs/docs/global-secure-access/concept-universal-conditional-access.md

 ### Other known limitations

-- Continuous access evaluation is not currently supported for Universal Conditional Access for Microsoft traffic.
+- Continuous access evaluation isn't currently supported for Universal Conditional Access for Microsoft traffic.
-- Applying Conditional Access policies to Private Access traffic is not currently supported.
+- Applying Conditional Access policies to Private Access traffic isn't currently supported.
 To model this behavior, you can apply a Conditional Access policy at the application level for Quick Access and Global Secure Access apps.
 For more information, see [Apply Conditional Access to Private Access apps](how-to-target-resource-private-access-apps.md).
 - Microsoft traffic can be accessed through remote network connectivity without the Global Secure Access Client; however the Conditional Access policy isn't enforced.
 In other words, Conditional Access policies for the Global Secure Access Microsoft traffic are only enforced when a user has the Global Secure Access Client.